DyuthiVivek/P2-Image-Effects-Project/README.md

 2. Java main

     1. baseEffects - Contains interfaces for different types of effects (such as those with discrete/float parameter values as well as single/multiple parameters)
-    2. controller
+    2. controller - Reads parameters from the service request, calls the required Java functions from PhotoEffectService.java or LoggingService.java and the returns the output
     3. effectImplementation - Implementation of the interfaces defined in baseEffects for each image effect
     4. exception - Definition of the IllegalParameterException class (thrown )
     5. libraryInterfaces - Definitions to interact with C++ libraries
     6. model - Contains LogModel.java, which defines how the logs are to be saved
-    7. service - Contains PhotoEffectService.java (calls the C++ interface code and interacts with the frontend) and LoggingService.java (deals with logs)
+    7. service - Contains PhotoEffectService.java (calls the C++ interface code) and LoggingService.java (deals with logs)
     8. utils
-    9. `ImageEffectApplication.java`
+    9. `ImageEffectApplication.java` - main to run Spring Boot application

     ├── baseEffects<br>
     │   ├── DiscreteEffect.java<br>